Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Empirical evaluation of MIA vulnerability and dataset properties

 \subsection{Experimental results}

 Using the setting described above, we study how the number of classes and the number of shots affect the vulnerability ($\tpr$ at $\fpr$ as described in \cref{sec:background}) using LiRA.
-We make the following observations: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \itemsep{0pt} \item A larger number of {\boldmath $\shots$} \textbf{(shots)} decrease the vulnerability in a power law relation as demonstrated in \cref{fig:mia_function_shots}.
-We provide further evidence of this in the Appendix (\cref{fig:mia_function_shots_additional,tab:vit-function-shots,tab:r-50-function-shots}).
+We make the following observations: